Tushonka is stewed meat that is stored canned, popular among Slavic people.

 - While the meat is still hot, close all lids really tight.
 Flip them upside down for several hours, this process helps seal the lids.

-- Tushonka can be stored in a cold place for several months.
+- Tushonka can be stored in a fridge for several months.